 But Croke et al. incorporate more studies, as well as more data from the available studies, and obtain an average weight gain of 0.134 kg (95% confidence interval: 0.03 to 0.24), which they take as evidence of impact.

 How do we reconcile the contradiction between Croke et al. and the other two?
-We don’t.
-For no reconciliation is needed, as is made obvious by this depiction of the three estimates of the impact of mass treatment for soil-transmitted worms on children’s weight:
+We don’t, for no reconciliation is needed, as is made obvious by this depiction of the three estimates of the impact of mass treatment for soil-transmitted worms on children’s weight:

 Each band depicts one of the confidence intervals I just cited.
 The varied shading reminds us that within each band, probability is highest near the center.
 The bands greatly overlap, meaning that the three reviews hardly disagree.
 Switching from graphs to numerical calculations, I find that the Cochrane results reject the central Croke et al. estimate of 0.134 kg at p = 0.58 (two-tailed Z-test), which is to say, they do not reject with any strength.
 For Croke et al. vs. Campbell, p = 0.64.
 So the Croke et al. estimate does not contradict the others; it is merely more precise.
 The three reviews are best seen as converging to a central impact estimate of about 0.1 kg of weight gain.
 Certainly 0.1 kg fits the evidence better than 0.0 kg.

-If wide confidence intervals in the Cochrane and Campbell reviews are obscuring real impact on weight, perhaps the same happening with other outcomes, including height, hemoglobin, cognition, and mortality.
+If wide confidence intervals in the Cochrane and Campbell reviews are obscuring real impact on weight, perhaps the same is happening with other outcomes, including height, hemoglobin, cognition, and mortality.
 Discouragingly, when I scan the Cochrane review’s “Summary of findings for the main comparison” and Campbell’s corresponding tables, confidence intervals for outcomes other than weight look more firmly centered on zero.
 That in turn raises the worry that by looking only at weight, Croke et al. make a selective case on behalf of deworming.

 On the other hand, when we shift our attention from trials of mass deworming to trials restricted to children known to be infected—which have more power to detect impacts—it becomes clear that the boost to weight is not a one-off.
 The Cochrane review estimates that targeting treatment at kids with soil-transmitted worms increased weight by 0.75 kilograms, height by 0.25 centimeters, mid-upper arm circumference by 0.49 centimeters, and triceps skin fold thickness by 1.34 millimeters, all significant at p = 0.05.
 Treatment did not, however, increase hemoglobin (Cochrane review, “Data and Analyses,” Comparison 1).

-In this light, the simplest theory that is compatible with the evidence arrayed so far is that deworming does improve nutrition in infected children while leaving uninfected children unchanged; and that available studies of mass deworming tend to lack the statistical power to detect the diluted benefits of mass deworming, even when combined in a (random effects) meta-analysis.
+In this light, the simplest theory that is compatible with the evidence arrayed so far is that deworming does improve nutrition in infected children while leaving uninfected children unaffected; and that available studies of mass deworming tend to lack the statistical power to detect the diluted benefits of mass deworming, even when combined in a meta-analysis.
 The compatibility of that theory with the evidence, by the way, exposes a logical fallacy in the Cochrane authors’ conclusion that “there is now substantial evidence” that mass treatment has zero effect on the outcomes of interest.
 Lack of compelling evidence is not compelling evidence of lack.

 Yet the Cochrane authors might be right in spirit.
 If the benefit of mass deworming is almost too small to detect, it might be almost too small to matter.
 Return to the case of weight: is ~0.1 kg a lot?
 Croke et al. contend that it is.
 They point out that “only between 2 and 16 percent of the population experience moderate to severe intensity infections in the studies in our sample that report this information,” so their central estimate of 0.134 could indicate, say, a tenth of children gaining 1.34 kg (3 pounds).
 This would cohere with Cochrane’s finding of an average 0.75 kilogram gain in trials that targeted infected children.
-In a separate line of argument, Croke et al. calculate that even at 0.134, deworming more cost-effectively raises children’s weight than school feeding programs do.
+In a separate line of argument, Croke et al. calculate that even at 0.134, deworming raises children’s weight more cheaply than school feeding programs do.

 But neither defense gets at what matters most for GiveWell, which is whether small short-term benefits make big long-term earnings gains implausible.
 Is 0.134 kg in weight gain compatible with 15% income gain 10 years later reported in Worms at Work?